 Visit our emergency room for very serious or life-threatening problems.
 To learn more visit Is It An Emergency?

-If you have a common illness, like strep throat or flu, or a minor injury like a sprain or fracture, Cheshire’s urgent primary care visits may provide you faster and more affordable care.
-To get urgent primary care every day of the year, including holidays, just call 603-354-5484 to register for your visit.
+If you have a common illness, like strep throat migraine, or a minor injury like a sprain or fracture, Cheshire’s urgent primary care visits may provide you faster and more affordable care.
+To get urgent primary care every day of the year, including holidays.

 When should I call 911?